-In the event the board decides that the size of the teaching staff must be reduced, the guidelines in this policy or the negotiated agreement shall be followed.
-Insofar as possible reduction of staff shall be accomplished by attrition due to resignations and retirement.
+Unless otherwise provided in the negotiated agreement, if the board decides that the size of the teaching staff must be reduced, the following guidelines shall be followed.

+Insofar as possible, reduction of staff shall be accomplished by attrition due to resignations and retirement.
+Following attrition, if additional reductions are required, the following steps will be utilized by the district's administrative staff to reduce the teaching staff:

-In determining the number of teaching positions to be reduced, the administrative staff will ascertain the educational program for the district.
-The number of teachers needed to implement the district's educational program will then be determined by the administrative staff.
-Individual qualifications, training, specific skill areas, interests, evaluations or disciplines shall be considered
+- The number of teaching positions to be reduced shall be in accordance with the educational goals established by the board. - The number of teachers needed to implement the district's educational program will then be determined by the administrative staff based on those educational goals in determining which teachers will be nonrenewed due to reduction in force. - The education goals and needs of the district, individual certifications, qualifications, training, skills, evaluations, and interests.